-The therapy was approved by the U.S. Food and Drug Administration (FDA) in March 2021 for the treatment of adults with relapsing MS forms, including clinically isolated syndrome (CIS), relapsing-remitting MS (RRMS), and active secondary progressive MS (SPMS).
+The therapy is approved in the U.S. and European Union for the treatment of adults with relapsing forms of MS, including clinically isolated syndrome (CIS), relapsing-remitting MS (RRMS), and active secondary progressive MS (SPMS).

 Ponvory is a once-daily oral therapy.
 Beginning treatment may result in a decrease in heart rate, so first-dose monitoring is recommended in patients with certain preexisting cardiac conditions.

 How does Ponvory work?

 Ponvory is a selective S1P1 immunomodulator.
 By blocking S1P signaling, the therapy is believed to stop immune cells (lymphocytes) from leaving lymph nodes (immune-related structures).
 This reduces the number of circulating immune cells, preventing them from infiltrating target tissues.